OpenEvalProject/evals/manuscripts/elife-69517/v2/manuscript.md

 These mean finger force distances for each subject were correlated with the mean voxel activity distances from the two phases for two ROIs (M1 and S1, Figure 3C,D).
 To statistically assess that the neural distances were still significantly larger than zero even in the absence of behavioral distances, we computed the pvalue for the intercept of the linear fit.

-## PCM correlation models
+### PCM correlation models

 Visual inspection of the RDM and MDS plots (Figure 4A, B) suggested that the finger-specific activity patterns during planning and execution might be arranged in a congruent fashion.
 This correspondence can be assessed by determining the correlation between the planning and execution activity patterns for matching fingers (i.e., planning finger 1 with executing finger 1), after accounting for the average activity pattern for planning and execution across fingers.

 The problem with simple Pearson’s correlations or cross-validated correlations is that these measures are biased by noise.
 Even if the patterns for planning and execution were perfectly correlated (i.e., a scaled version of each other), the empirical correlation estimates would not be one (see http://www.diedrichsenlab.org/BrainDataScience/noisy_correlation).
 Therefore, we used (PCM Diedrichsen et al., 2018, openly available at github.com/DiedrichsenLab/PcmPy; copy archived at swh:1:rev:076b9a685ed116b1f0b83a68a0955d0cc5323a42, Ariani, 2022) to generate different models, each assuming a specific correlation between planning and execution patterns on the interval between 0 and 1 in steps of 0.01.
-We then computed the log-likelihood of the observed data (Y, the 6 activation patterns observed in 10 runs) from each participant under each correlation model (r): pYr , which is plotted in Figure 4C.
+We then computed the log-likelihood of the observed data (Y, the 6 activation patterns observed in 10 runs) from each participant under each correlation model (r): $pYr$ , which is plotted in Figure 4C.
 PCM assumes that both the true activity patterns and the measurement noise are randomly distributed with a multivariate Gaussian distribution.
 The likelihood of the data under each model can then be analytically evaluated (for details see Diedrichsen et al., 2011; Diedrichsen et al., 2018; Diedrichsen et al., 2021).
 This likelihood depends only on the covariance matrix of the measured activity patterns and the predicted covariance matrix from the model.
 (Note: more precisely it relies on the measured and the predicted second moment matrix, as we do not subtract out the mean of each pattern across voxels.)
 Like RSA, PCM therefore abstracts away from the actual activity patterns, as it only depends on the relationship between the patterns, but does not have to model the pattern themselves.
 In fact, there is a 1:1 relationship between the second moment matrix used in PCM and the RDM used in RSA (Diedrichsen and Kriegeskorte, 2017).
 In both cases, the correlation between two conditions (e.g., planning and execution, for each finger) can be seen as the diagonal of the off-diagonal block of this matrix.
 The approach is also equivalent to an encoding model estimated with Ridge regression (Diedrichsen and Kriegeskorte, 2017), with the advantage that it can be estimated in closed form without fallback on cross-validation.

 Here, we used 100 PCM correlation models with correlations in the range [0–1] in equal step sizes.
 The number of correlation models was chosen arbitrarily—ultimately, it only determines the amount of correlation values tested (i.e., the resolution on the x-axis in Figure 4C).
 By exploring the entire log-likelihood function across different correlations models, this approach allows us to test specific hypothesis even if the signal-to-noise level is low.